bekk/azure-workshop/README.md

 We will use blob (object) storage to host our web site.
 An Azure Storage Account can host file shares, queues, blobs and tables.
 Blobs are organized into "Containers".
 Each container can contain many blobs.
 A blob can be a text file (HTML, javascript, txt), an image, a video or any other file.
 Azure Storage containers provides similar functionality to AWS S3 or Google Cloud Storage.

 Storage accounts can replicate data across zones as regions.
 For backups, irreplaceable data, etc. replication across zones or regions should be considered.
 You can also choose between a standard and premium tier.
 The standard tier is usually sufficient for most use cases, but the premium performance tier can be considered if for applications with a lot of writes or latency sensitivity.
 Individual blobs also has access tiers, affecting the availability of the data, storage and access cost.
 All in all, the storage account pricing can be rather complicated, but in practice it is rather cheap and tweaking should only be necessary when the cost grows to high or performance is a problem.
-For hosting a static website behind a CDN, the cost is near zero.
+For hosting a static website behind Azure Front Door, the cost is near zero.

 When serving a static web site from a storage account, we will need to enable the "Static Website" feature and allow for public access.
 We will also use terraform to upload the files in the `frontend_dist/` folder in the GitHub repository.

-We use a CDN in front of the storage account to provide a custom domain for the frontend.
-The CDN has multiple settings for doing redirects, caching and more that we (mostly) won't touch in this workshop, but are should be looked at for production use cases.
+We use Azure Front Door in front of the storage account to provide a custom domain for the frontend.
+Azure Front Door provides better performance, security, and scalability compared to traditional CDN solutions.
+It includes features like global load balancing, TLS termination, Web Application Firewall capabilities, and automatic DNS management.

-An Azure CDN has a profile, which represents the CDN and controls the pricing tier and groups CDN endpoints resources.
-Each endpoint represents content from a different source (origin), different caching rules, compression settings and custom domains.
+To simplify the configuration, we'll use a Terraform module that encapsulates all the Azure Front Door complexity.
+This module automatically creates the Front Door profile, endpoint, origin group, origin, routing rules, custom domain, and DNS records with just a few simple parameters.

+An Azure Front Door has a profile (which controls pricing and features), endpoints (entry points for traffic), origin groups (health-checked backend pools), origins (your actual backend services), and routes (traffic routing rules).
+The module we'll use handles all of these automatically.

+> [!TIP]
+> **Why use a module?** The Azure Front Door module demonstrates Terraform best practices:
+> - **Simplification**: Reduces 15+ resources to 6 simple parameters
+> - **Reusability**: Can be used across different projects with different configurations
+> - **Consistency**: Ensures standardized naming and configuration patterns
+> - **Maintainability**: Updates to Front Door best practices can be applied by updating the module
+> - **Abstraction**: Hides complexity while maintaining flexibility

 1. Creating the storage account is straight forward.
 We need to enable static website and public access to blobs.
 Add this to a new file, `frontend.tf`: